wanupclub/RabbitMqBundle/README.md

             callback:         upload_picture_service
 ```

 Here we configure the connection service and the message endpoints that our application will have.
-In this example your service container will contain the service `old_sound_rabbit_mq.upload_picture_producer` and `old_sound_rabbit_mq.upload_picture_consumer`.
+In this example your service container will contain the service `wanup_sml_rabbit_mq.upload_picture_producer` and `wanup_sml_rabbit_mq.upload_picture_consumer`.
 The later expects that there's a service called `upload_picture_service`.

 If you don't specify a connection for the client, the client will look for a connection with the same alias.
 So for our `upload_picture` the service container will look for an `upload_picture` connection.